na-na-hi/renget/archive/smgenlorePh2P2.md

    We all know who lives in the Strait of Messina.

    Scylla is protecting something and tells her to fuck off, unphased at the in-lore x100 size difference.
-Scylla's dog-heads snarl at Tiamat - Tiamat shuts them all the fuck up by superheating / crackling the water around her wings and snarling much louder back  *~~Scylla seems to be alive and well after being fucking slaughtered by Susano-O and reset back into existence years later; they seem to have forgotten about that~~*.
+Scylla's dog-heads snarl at Tiamat - Tiamat shuts them all the fuck up by superheating / crackling the water around her wings and snarling much, much louder back  *~~Scylla seems to be alive and well after being fucking slaughtered by Susano-O and reset back into existence years later; they seem to have forgotten about that~~*.
    Tiamat promises they can 'get back at Zeus' if they 'play along' with her.
-Grooming aside, out of the depth of the cave, comes another small child shuffling out with a huge shackle wrapped around her leg, interested in the proposition.
+Grooming aside, out from the depths of the cave, comes another small child shuffling out, with a huge shackle wrapped around her leg, interested in the proposition.

  -> It's the ~~ugly boy~~ ~~cute girl~~ stinkin' monster, Charybdis! <-